 It doesn’t matter which tablature line you enter the number on.
 This is purely up to you, so you can optimize for readability.
 Some people like to put the bass drum on the lowest line, for example.

 Yes indeed!
-Once you’re done with the tab, edit the track and click the tab icon next to “Visibility” to hide the tab:
+Once you’re done with the tab, edit the instrument and click the tab icon next to “Visibility” to hide the tab:

 The tab data will still be available in the slice, but it won’t be displayed by default.
-You can always redisplay it by editing the track and changing the visibility setting.
+You can always redisplay it by editing the instrument and changing the visibility setting.

 Absolutely.
 If you add a note via the staff (with the A-G keys), we’ll automatically determine the most appropriate MIDI number and put that in the tab.
 If you change an existing note via the staff, we’ll change its MIDI number in the tab.